Catastrophic fate of Schwarzschild black holes in a thermal bath: Full dynamics

 Two specifically interesting situations were recently considered in the case of evaporating black holes.
 The first one relies on the Thakurta metric \cite{Thakurta}.
-The Thakurta space-time is a generalized McVittie black hole with accretion.
+The Thakurta spacetime is a generalized McVittie black hole with accretion.
 This solution approximately corresponds (at distances such that $M \ll R \ll 1/H$) to a Newtonian point particle with growing mass, the accretion rate being proportional to the Hubble rate.
 Important consequences were, {\it e.g.}, investigated in \cite{Boehm:2020jwd}, deeply changing the LIGO bounds on primordial black holes.
-Several concerns were raised: the energy flux required for this specific mass growth seems nonphysical \cite{Kobakhidze:2021rsh} and neither an event horizon nor a trapping horizon seem allowed \cite{Harada:2021xze}.
+Several concerns were raised: the energy flux required for this specific mass growth seems nonphysical \cite{Kobakhidze:2021rsh} and neither an event horizon nor a trapping horizon seems allowed \cite{Harada:2021xze}.
 Answers were provided in \cite{Kobakhidze:2021rsh}, adopting the foliation associated with the Kodama time.
 Other counterarguments were exhibited in \cite{Boehm:2021kzq}.
-Anyway, the peculiar mass evolution, $\dot{M}=HM$, associated with this space-time is very different from the one of our study, as even the asymptotic behaviors do not coincide \cite{Carr:1974nx,Babichev:2004yx,Babichev:2018ubo,Carr:2014pga}.
+Anyway, the peculiar mass evolution, $\dot{M}=HM$, associated with this spacetime is very different from the one of our study, as even the asymptotic behaviors do not coincide \cite{Carr:1974nx,Babichev:2004yx,Babichev:2018ubo,Carr:2014pga}.

-The second one is based on the Sultana-Dyer space-time \cite{Sultana:2005tp}.
-It is a Petrov type D metric describing a black hole embedded in a spatially flat FLRW universe with scale factor $a(t) \propto t^{2/3}$, generated by mapping the Schwarzschild time-like Killing field $\xi^a$ into a conformal Killing field (for $\xi^a \nabla_a\Omega\neq0$) \cite{Faraoni:2009uy}.
-In this framework, an exact model for evaporating primordial black holes in the cosmological space-time was developed in \cite{Xavier:2021chn}, showing potentially important deviations with respect to the usual behavior.
-This approach however assumes a matter-dominated universe which is not only different from the one considered in this study but also incompatible with the specific kind of accretion assumed here.\\
+The second one is based on the Sultana-Dyer spacetime \cite{Sultana:2005tp}.
+It is a Petrov type D metric describing a black hole embedded in a spatially flat FLRW universe with scale factor $a(t) \propto t^{2/3}$, generated by mapping the Schwarzschild timelike Killing field $\xi^a$ into a conformal Killing field (for $\xi^a \nabla_a\Omega\neq0$) \cite{Faraoni:2009uy}.
+In this framework, an exact model for evaporating primordial black holes in the cosmological spacetime was developed in \cite{Xavier:2021chn}, showing potentially important deviations with respect to the usual behavior.
+This approach, however, assumes a matter-dominated universe which not only is different from the one considered in this study but also is incompatible with the specific kind of accretion assumed here.\\